maroaraujo/w9_backend-project-intercoders-/README.md

 # CODECLUB APP

+## How the App Started

+The original idea was born after various discussions between four School of Code students came together to discuss and find solutions to the problems the students might be facing in their day-to-day life within an intense learning environment.

+We quickly realised that it was very time consuming to arrange a date and place for the 150 students to meet, if they felt they needed extra time to understand a subject.

+With this app, we hope that all the students can find people who are at the same place in their journey quickly and efficiently while supporting each other in their struggles.

 ## About the App

 CodeClub App is the place where all the School of Code students can come together and study together!
 School of Code students can choose the subject they would like to revise and register their interest on the site.
 If they would like to guide others on their learning journey, they can achieve this goal by adding their name and availability on the “Volunteer to help” section.

+### How the APP works (beta version)

 When students visit the website, they can easily see who is interested in a specific subject and who might be available to offer some help on that specific subject.
 If there are no volunteers to help, the students still can communicate their learning needs with their peers who are interested in the same subject and arrange an agreeable time and date that suits them.

+1. STUDENTS INPUT.
+Students put their names on the subject they want to recap

+2. LIST OF STUDENTS.
+All students can see who have the same subject interest, and can either contact each other (on slack) or organise a session which everyone could see it and participate.

+3. VOLUNTEERS INPUT.
+Students can volunteer themselves to organise a session to help or discuss a subject, they put the names and their available days.

+4. SESSIONS ANNOUNCEMENTS.
+Once the volunteer submit, a card is going to appears on the announcement board

+5. ALL THE DATA WOULD.
+All data would be erased on saturday night, for the next week sessions and for new students list.

+### Where and when will the meetings take place?
 The meetings will take place on the Main Zoom Channel rooms (if the permission is granted by the school) or individually arranged Google Meet Rooms.
 The meeting times will always be after School of Code, starting at 17:30 and the days include every weekday apart from Wednesdays.
 The pupils will be always more than welcome to arrange their own meeting times and spaces as well.

-## How the App Started

-The original idea was born after various discussions between four School of Code students came together to discuss and find solutions to the problems the students might be facing in their day-to-day life within an intense learning environment.
-We quickly realised that it was very time consuming to arrange a date and place for the 150 students to meet, if they felt they needed extra time to understand a subject.
-With this app, we hope that all the students can find people who are at the same place in their journey quickly and efficiently while supporting each other in their struggles.

 ## Run Locally the Frontend